 Symptoms of soft tissue cancer:

 The most common symptoms are painless swelling or mass.
 Sometimes, the invaded bone or joint may feel pain, especially during the night.
-Besides, there are some ordinary and very rare symptoms like getting a fever, general malaise, weight loss or bleeding and so on.
+Besides, there are some ordinary and rare symptoms like fever, general malaise, weight loss or bleeding and so on.

 Harm of soft tissue cancer